North Carolina Spousal Support

-There are two types of spousal support: post-separation support and alimony.
-Post-separation support is temporary support that is usually paid until an award of alimony is granted or denied.
-Alimony is ongoing financial support paid from one spouse to the other for a term and amount agreed upon by the spouses or ordered by the court.
+There are two types of spousal support in North Carolina: post-separation support and alimony.
+Post-separation support is temporary support that is usually paid until an award of alimony is granted or denied or for a short, limited period of time.
+Alimony in North Carolina is ongoing financial support paid from one spouse to the other for a term and amount agreed upon by the spouses or ordered by the court.

 Beginning January 1, 2019, spousal support payments under new agreements or court orders are not taxable to the payee or deductible to the payor in most cases.
 However, spousal support payments under previous agreements or court orders or modifications of those documents may be taxable to the payee and may be deductible to the payor.

-Consult with a North Carolina family law attorney at WFLG to determine whether spousal support may be a factor in your domestic matter.
+Consult with a North Carolina family law attorney at WFLG to determine whether you may be entitled to alimony or if North Carolina spousal support may be a factor in your domestic matter.